-I am currently a Ph.D. student in the Department of Computer Science at City University of Hong Kong supervised by Prof. Shiqi Wang.
+I am currently a Researcher at Baidu Inc., working on the AI Search team.
+I received my Ph.D. degree from City University of Hong Kong in 2025, where I worked with Prof. Shiqi Wang.
 From Mar.
-2024 to Aug.
+2024 to Sep.
 2024, I was a visiting scholar at The University of Tokyo, under the supervision of Prof. Lei Ma.
-Before that, I received my B.E. degree in School of Computer Science and Technology from Shandong University with first class honours in 2020.
+Before that, I received my B.E. degree in School of Computer Science from Shandong University with first class honours in 2020.

-Research: I have broad interests in Trustworthy machine learning, Theoretical interpretation of deep learning models, and Out-of-distribution detection and generalization.
-I am enthusiastic about understanding the internal workings of machine learning algorithms and designing tools to make them explainable and robust.
+Research: I have broad interests in Efficient long-context LLM inference and Trustworthy machine learning.
+I am enthusiastic about understanding the internal workings of machine learning algorithms and designing tools to make them effcient, explainable, and robust.

 Mis: I love backpacking and adventuring.
-In July 2024, I felt deeply depressed about my research.
-Each day, I’d wake up, head to the university, and go through a monotonous routine, finding it harder and harder to appreciate the wonderful things around me.
-Seeking a change, I set out on my first solo trip, traveling across Japan – from the southern warmth of Okinawa and Kyushu to the northern charm of Hokkaido, with stops in Kansai and Kanto along the way.
+In 2024, I set out on my first backpacking journey, traveling across Japan 🇯🇵 in two months – from the southern warmth of Okinawa to the northern beauty of Hokkaido, with stops in Kyushu and Kansai along the way.
+In 2025, I continued my travels through Egypt 🇪🇬 and Turkey 🇹🇷.
 I met incredible people from different countries and walks of life.
-They lifted my spirits in ways I hadn’t expected and helped me find myself.
-I’m grateful for this experience.
+They lifted my spirits in ways I never expected and helped me discover more about myself.
+I’m deeply grateful for these experience.

 news